nodecg/nodecg/docs/config.json.md

     - `enabled` Boolean.
 Whether or not to enable login.

     - `sessionSecret` String.
-Secrey key used for login sessions.
+Secret key used for login sessions.

     - `steamApiKey` String.
 Steam API key used to process logins. **Required** if `login.enabled` is set to `true`.